Coprosma, Mirror Plant: Planting and Cultivation

 Choose compact varieties like ‘Mini Mac’.

-• Place a generous drainage layer (gravel or clay pebbles) at the bottom of the pot
+• Place a generous layer of drainage (gravel or clay pebbles) at the bottom of the container

 • Plant in a mix of leaf mould, heather soil, and river sand

-• Place the pot on a patio sheltered from scorching sun and strong winds
+• Place the pot on a terrace sheltered from scorching sun and strong winds

-The Coprosma requires minimal care and maintenance.
-Ensure it does not lack water during its first few summers to help with establishment.
-Once well-established, it can go without watering in summer in most regions, except during prolonged droughts.
+The Coprosma requires little care and maintenance.
+Ensure it does not lack water during its first summers to aid establishment.
+Once well-established, it can do without watering in summer in most regions, except during prolonged droughts.
 Potted specimens have greater water needs; water once a week throughout the growing season.

 In colder regions, when the first frosts arrive, remember to move pots indoors to a bright, frost-free room.

-Pruning is not essential but involves cutting back dead stems, those damaged by winter frost or spent flowers between April and August.
-It helps maintain a neat, bushy, and compact shape while stimulating new shoot growth.
-Prune sparingly using pruning shears.
+Pruning is not essential; it involves cutting back dead stems, those damaged by winter frosts or faded flowers between April and August.
+This helps maintain a lovely bushy and compact shape and stimulates the production of new shoots.
+Prune using pruning shears, always sparingly.

 Coprosma repens ‘Marble Queen’ (© Cultivar 413)